erikflowers/Lush/content/online-lush.md

 	        $ Step
 	            $ Step Definition
-	            For a Lushy view, load or drag your service blueorints here.
+	            For a Lushy view, load or drag your service blueprints here.

 	            $ Step Definition
 	            Choose "Git Connect" to load your service blueprints from Github or Gitlab onto Lush.